What kind of experience does this ski offer?

 In 167: 5.1 kg.

-Look bindings, model Xpress XP W 10 GW white.
+LOOK bindings, Xpress XP W 10 GW model in white.

-These bindings are compatible with ski boots with a sole length between 261mm and 327mm.
+Suitable for ski boots with a sole length between 261 mm and 327 mm.

-The end of the tip is made of aluminium and the heel reinforcement is made of ABS for greater strength.
+The end of the tip is made of aluminium and the tail reinforcement is in ABS for greater strength.

-The topsheet (upper coating) is made up of reinforced zones where the skis may cross over each other, so as to be more resistant over time.
+The topsheet (upper coating) is composed of reinforced areas where the skis can cross over, for greater durability over time.

 Ready-to-use waxed and sharpened skis.
 Edges sharpened to 89°.